An Intro To The Land Down Under

 There were twenty-four of us living in little huts in the middle of Tropical North Queensland.
 I remember being so nervous about going, I almost bailed on the whole idea at the airport!
 But when the school van finally rounded the last turn on the long dirt road to campus, I looked out over the most beautiful forest I’d ever seen.
 I was home.
 I’ll never forget that feeling.

-An Australian Road Trip
+Road Trip Across Australia

 I should have known this trip was going to be different as soon as we stumbled into the car rental kiosk at Perth’s International Airport.
 Dazed and confused after the long journey, we explained to the lady behind the Hertz counter that we needed a car to drive to Melbourne.
 We had 12 days to drive across the continent.
 She stared at us for a long moment, and then said, without any irony in her voice, “you should just fly.”